Apply for a temporary road, path or public right of way closure for an event

 Once you have registered your event, you can apply for a closure.

-: applications should be made at least three months in advance of the event.
-There is a fixed fee per closure of £306 which may be waived for registered charities, not for profit organisations or remembrance day and official celebration events.
+Apply for a temporary road, path or public right of way closure: applications should be made at least three months in advance of the event.
+There is a fixed fee per closure of £312.12 which may be waived for registered charities, not for profit organisations or remembrance day and official celebration events.

 The form helps us and the police decide whether we can support your event.
 We will send you an invoice if you need to pay the fee.